OWASP/www-project-cheat-sheets/index.md

 ## Our Goal

-The OWASP Cheat Sheet Series was created to provide a concise collection of high value information on specific application security topics.
+The OWASP Cheat Sheet Series (CSS) was created to provide a concise collection of high value information on specific application security topics.
 These cheat sheets were created by various application security professionals who have expertise in specific topics.
 We hope that the OWASP Cheat Sheet Series provides you with excellent security guidance in an easy to read format.

 If you have any questions about the OWASP Cheat Sheet Series, please email the project leader [Jim Manico](mailto:jim.manico@owasp.org), contact us on the project's Slack channel, or on our [Google Group](https://groups.google.com/a/owasp.org/forum/#!forum/cheat-sheets-project) (**Slack is highly preferred over the Google Group**).